 “Remember, I told you that Coach Hilton told me a lot of the Campo team had the flu.
 It wouldn’t have been such a blowout if they’d been….”

-Tony interrupted me.
+Todd interrupted me.
 “Oh my god!
-Your name is in the paper, Tony.
+Tony!
+Your name is in the paper!
 They say you won the freshman game.
 Intercepting a pass on the first play of the game.
-And there it is again when you caused and picked up a fumble and ran it back for a touchdown in the second quarter.”
+And there it is again when you caused and picked up a fumble and ran for a touchdown in the second quarter.”
 He looked up, smiling.
 “You know what this means?”

 “What?”
 I asked.